joinpursuit/AC-DSA-JS/Linked_Lists/linkedLists.md

 This is _expensive_, and is a problem that linked lists don't have.
 Because they are separate nodes in memory, each containing a reference to their partners, you can freely add and remove nodes cheaply.
 You just add references from that node's former partners to each other.

 Let's break that down.
 You have a 3-node list, and you remove item 2.
 Item 2 is connected to both 1 and 3.
-In order to remove item 2, you have to add a connection between 1 and 3.
+In order to remove item 2, you have to:

+1. Connect item 1 to item 3.
+2. Remove the connection between item 1 and item 3.

 Or, visually:

-1=2=3
+1 => 2 => 3

 1 = ↓2↓ = 3

-1=3
+1 => 3

+A linked list is similar to an old-fashioned train, where the cars are not numbered in a consistent way.
+Each car of the train in a node (or _item_) in the linked list, the front car being the head of the list.
+To get to a car in the middle, you start at the front car and walk along the train.

-However, there are drawbacks to linked lists.
+There are drawbacks to linked lists.
 Access time by index is longer than for an array.
 While arrays' defined space in memory allows easy (_O(1)_) access to each element, linked lists don't have this luxury.
 In order to access a node at its index, linked lists have to start at the beginning and work their way to the correct node.

 One last note: Singly-linked and doubly-linked lists are quite similar, with one exception.
 Whereas nodes in doubly-linked lists contain references to both of their adjacent nodes, nodes in singly-linked lists only contain references to their "next" node in line.
 Or, visually: